Syncona Partners LLP

 Series B in 2019

-Azeria Therapeutics Limited is a drug discovery company based in Cambridge, United Kingdom, founded in 2017.
-The company focuses on developing treatments for patients suffering from hormone-resistant breast and prostate cancer, addressing significant unmet clinical needs in this area.
-Azeria specializes in a pipeline of small molecules that selectively inhibit pioneer factors, which are crucial in the development and progression of these cancers.
-By targeting these factors, the company aims to provide more effective treatment options for healthcare professionals managing various cancer types, thereby improving outcomes for patients.
+Azeria Therapeutics Limited is a drug discovery company based in Cambridge, United Kingdom, focused on developing innovative treatments for hormone-resistant breast and prostate cancer patients.
+Founded in 2017, the company is dedicated to creating a pipeline of small molecules that selectively inhibit pioneer factors, addressing significant unmet clinical needs in cancer treatment.
+By targeting these specific mechanisms, Azeria aims to enhance the effectiveness of therapies for patients facing these challenging cancer types.

 Gyroscope